-For the evaluation and measurement of the positive impact, portfolio management uses company-specific data (e.g. company reporting), insights from company engagements, proprietary research and information from external data providers.
-A combination of proprietary analysis and external data is used to produce qualitative and quantitative assessments for the measurements described above, which are used to assess the positive added value and the ability to invest on the basis thereof.
+For the evaluation and measurement of the positive impact, portfolio management uses company-specific data (e.g. company reporting), insights from company commitments, proprietary research (e.g. broker research, industry experts) and information from external data providers.
+With a combination of proprietary ESG/impact analysis and external data, qualitative and quantitative assessments are created based on the sources and processes described above, which are used to assess the positive added value and the ability to invest in them.
+The impact analysis is based on quantitative and qualitative data.
+All impact-related information is recorded in an internal database.